YoujunZhao/OpenScan/README.md

 * Run your evaluation process.

 ### 2. Evaluation on Existing 3D Scene Understanding Baselines
+If you want to evaluate OpenMask3D, SAI3D, MaskClustering, or Open3DIS on the OpenScan benchmark, you can first clone the repository and then:

 * For OpenMask3D, please refer to [OpenMask3D](https://github.com/YoujunZhao/OpenScan/tree/main/Evaluation/OpenMask3D).